jheising/stonks.js/README.md

 - IntelliSense and auto-completion
 - Built-in strategy templates and examples
 - Real-time code validation
+- **Enhanced error highlighting** with line-specific visual indicators
+- **Precise error reporting** with line numbers and code context
+- **Auto-clearing errors** when code changes or new backtests run

 ### 📊 **Real Market Data Integration**
 - Connect to Alpaca Markets API for live stock data